Kevin Cash: Boston Red Sox

 Cash signed a minor league contract with the Boston Red Sox on January 24, 2007.
 He spent most of the season with the Pawtucket Red Sox, hitting .176 with seven home runs and 25 RBIs in 59 games.
 On August 17, Red Sox backup catcher Doug Mirabelli pulled a calf muscle rounding third base in the first game of a doubleheader against the Los Angeles Angels of Anaheim.
 Cash was flown to Boston from Ottawa (where the Pawtucket Red Sox were playing the Ottawa Lynx) to catch in the nightcap of the doubleheader.
 He made it to Fenway Park after the game had started.
 He started the game on August 19 against the Angels.
 On September 7, Baltimore Orioles starter Daniel Cabrera threw a pitch near Dustin Pedroia's head.
 In the ensuing altercation, Cabrera and Cash, who was not playing, were ejected from the game.

 The Red Sox re-signed Cash to a minor league deal before the 2008 season.
 When Doug Mirabelli was released during spring training, Cash became the team's choice for the backup catcher role.
 He acted as the personal catcher for knuckleball pitcher Tim Wakefield for the season.
-Cash initially wore uniform number 36, but switch to 30 when Paul Byrd joined the team in August.
+Cash initially wore uniform number 36, but switched to 30 when Paul Byrd joined the team in August.

 That year, Cash was one of three catchers on the Red Sox postseason roster, alongside Jason Varitek and David Ross.
 He was used sparingly in the playoffs, making his only start in Game Four of the Championship Series, where he hit a home run in his first postseason at-bat.
 On December 12, 2008, Cash was non-tendered by the Red Sox, officially making him a free agent.